El Salvador: Climate

-From November through April, the northeast trade winds dominate weather patterns; this time of year is referred to as verano, or summer.
+From November to April, the northeast trade winds control weather patterns.
 During these months, air flowing from the Caribbean has lost most of its precipitation while passing over the mountains in Honduras.
-By the time this air reaches El Salvador, it is dry, hot, and hazy, and the country experiences hot weather, excluding the northern higher mountain ranges, where temperatures are generally cooler.
+By the time this air reaches El Salvador, it is dry, hot, and hazy.
+This season is known locally as verano, or summer.

+Temperatures vary little with season; elevation is the primary determinant.
+The Pacific lowlands are the hottest region, with annual averages ranging from 25 to 29 °C. San Salvador is representative of the central plateau, with an annual average temperature of 23 °C and absolute high and low readings of 38 and 6 °C, respectively.
+Mountain areas are the coolest, with annual averages from 12 to 23 °C and minimum temperatures sometimes approaching freezing.

 Natural disasters

 Extreme weather events

-El Salvador's position on the Pacific Ocean also makes it subject to severe weather conditions, including heavy rainstorms and severe droughts, both of which may be made more extreme by the El Niño and La Niña effects.
-Hurricanes occasionally form in the Pacific with the notable exception of Hurricane Mitch, which formed in the Atlantic and crossed Central America.
+El Salvador's position on the Pacific Ocean makes it subject to severe weather conditions, including heavy rainstorms and severe droughts, both of which may be made more extreme by the El Niño and La Niña effects.
+Hurricanes occasionally form in the Pacific, with the notable exception of Hurricane Mitch, which formed in the Atlantic and crossed Central America.

 In the summer of 2001 a severe drought destroyed 80% of El Salvador's crops, causing famine in the countryside.
 On 4 October 2005, severe rains resulted in dangerous flooding and landslides, which caused at least 50 deaths.

 Earthquakes and volcanic activity

-El Salvador lies along the Pacific Ring of Fire and is thus subject to significant tectonic activity, including frequent earthquakes and volcanic activity.
+El Salvador lies along the Pacific Ring of Fire and is subject to significant tectonic activity, including frequent earthquakes and volcanic activity.
 The capital San Salvador was destroyed in 1756 and 1854, and it suffered heavy damage in the 1919, 1982, and 1986 tremors.
-Recent examples include the earthquake on 13 January 2001 that measured 7.7 on the Richter magnitude scale and caused a landslide that killed more than 800 people; and another earthquake only a month later, on 13 February 2001, that killed 255 people and damaged about 20% of the country's housing.
+Recent examples include the magnitude 7.7 earthquake on 13 January 2001 that caused a landslide that killed more than 800 people.
+Another earthquake a month later, on 13 February 2001, killed 255 people and damaged about 20% of the country's housing.
 A 5.7 Mw earthquake in 1986 resulted in 1,500 deaths, 10,000 injuries, and 100,000 people left homeless.

-El Salvador has over twenty volcanoes; two of them, San Miguel and Izalco, have been active in recent years.
+El Salvador has over twenty volcanoes.
+Two of them, San Miguel and Izalco, have been active in recent years.
 From the early 19th century to the mid-1950s, Izalco erupted with a regularity that earned it the name "Lighthouse of the Pacific".
 Its brilliant flares were clearly visible for great distances at sea, and at night its glowing lava turned it into a brilliant luminous cone.
 The most recent destructive volcanic eruption took place on 1 October 2005, when the Santa Ana Volcano spewed a cloud of ash, hot mud and rocks that fell on nearby villages and caused two deaths.
-The most severe volcanic eruption in this area occurred in the 5th century AD when the Ilopango volcano erupted with a VEI strength of 6, producing widespread pyroclastic flows and devastating Mayan cities.
+The most severe volcanic eruption in this area occurred in the 5th century AD, when the Ilopango volcano erupted with a VEI strength of 6, producing widespread pyroclastic flows and devastating Mayan cities.